PyGEM-Community/PyGEM/README.md

 Details concerning the model installation, physics, and more may be found at [pygem.readthedocs.io](https://pygem.readthedocs.io/en/latest/).

-PyGEM<1.0.0 are no longer being actively being supported.
+PyGEM versions prior to 1.0.0 are no longer actively supported.

 ***